Vinays97/take-home-task/README.md

 3. **recommender.py**: This module contains the logic for generating personalised recommendations.
 It loads user and experience data, processes user information, and interacts with the OpenAI API to generate recommendations.
 4. **input.json**: This file contains sample data for users and experiences, which is used by the recommender system.
 5. **users.html**: This is a Jinja2 template used to render the list of users and experiences in the web interface.
+6. **recommendations.html**: This is a Jinja2 template used to render the recommendations for a specific user in the web interface.

 ## API Endpoints
 - `GET /health` – API health check